Mark-a-Hamilton/Cyber-Care/military/introduction.md

 ## 🔗 Cross-References
 ### the references below should be clarified
-- [Mission.md](../Mission.md) — Strategic purpose and ethical framing
+- [Proof of Concept](./concept.md) — Strategic purpose and ethical framing
 - [RoE.md](../RoE.md) — Rules of Engagement for modular deterrence
 - [Model-Evolution.md](../Model-Evolution.md) — Conceptual roots and transformation of Cyber Care